-Sole distributor for MWM manufactured gas engines in Ireland and the UK, Edina Group, supplied, installed and now maintains the biogas CHP MWM TCG 2016 V12 500kWe engine over a long-term service, operation and maintenance contract.
+Sole distributor for MWM manufactured gas engines in Ireland and the UK, Edina, supplied, installed and now maintains the biogas CHP MWM TCG 2016 V12 500kWe engine over a long-term service, operation and maintenance contract.

 With offices in Lisburn, Dublin and Manchester, the MWM engine was containerised within a sound attenuation acoustic enclosure at Edina’s manufacturing facility based in Lisburn, Northern Ireland, less than 40 miles from the clients site and delivered ahead of schedule.

 The biogas CHP plant was commissioned in November 2015 and it is expected that the power generated, through the biogas CHP, is approximately 80% of their energy usage, with the remainder sold to the electricity grid as a revenue stream.

 Furthermore, plans are underway to recover the process heat generated from the engine exhaust to be used across their site, increasing the energy efficiencies even further.

 Gilfresh Produce appointed Edina due to its flexibility and extensive service and maintenance coverage of over 30 engineers across Ireland.

 Being a local company, we were delighted that Gilfresh Produce selected Edina as supplier of the CHP unit for their new Anaerobic Digestion (AD) plant.
 The CHP is the most critical component of an AD project so it is important to select not only the right product, but also the best supplier with the required resource and after sales support.
 The client quickly identified that we offered a market leading product, with also having the largest service team in Ireland based at our service depot and manufacturing plant in Lisburn less than 40 miles from the Gilfresh site.